esrc-official/ESRC-Face-SDK-Android/README.md

 ### Step 3: Start the ESRC Face SDK

-Start the ESRC Face SDK to recognize your facial action unit and facial expression.
+Start the ESRC Face SDK to analyze your facial action unit and recognize facial expression.
 To the `start()` method, pass the `ENABLE_DRAW` parameters for whether to visualize the face bounding box and the `ESRC.ESRCHandler` to handle the results.
 You should implement the callback method of `ESRC.ESRCHandler` interface.
-So, you can receive the results of face, facial landmark, head pose, attention and facial expressios.
+So, you can receive the results of face, facial landmark, head pose, attention and facial expressions.
 Please refer to **[sample app](https://github.com/esrc-official/ESRC-Face-Android)**.

 ```java
 ESRC.start(ENABLE_DRAW, new ESRC.ESRCHandler() {